-| Solve to two significant digits
+| Solve 3x=17 to two significant digits

-Since the solution to the equation is in the interval an approximate answer with two significant digits is
+Since the equation's solution is in the interval 2.55<x<2.6, an approximate answer with two is x≈2.6.

 Many calculators have one or more tools for numerically approximating the solutions to equations.
-The steps to find x
+These are the steps to find x

-Solver.
+.
 The screen will then show this.

-To use this particular tool, one side of the equation needs to be equal to Therefore, it may be necessary to rearrange the equation before writing it in the calculator.
+To use this particular tool, one side of the equation needs to be equal to 0.
+Therefore, it may be necessary to rearrange the equation before writing it in the calculator.

 Numerical methods are helpful when solving complicated equations that cannot be solved algebraically.
 However, when using numerical methods it is often only possible to find approximations of the solutions.
-If it is necessary to find an exact solution, algebraic methods are in most cases preferred.
+If it is necessary to find an exact solution, algebraic methods in most cases are preferred.